 What Can I Do to Protect My Equipment from Voltage Surge Damage?

 But don’t stop here!
 To further protect your electronic equipment against surge damage, you need to install a surge protection device within fifteen feet of that equipment.
-This can be accomplished with a simple plug-in unit or one that wires directly to your equipment.
+This can be done with a simple plug-in unit or one that wires directly to your equipment.

 Once I’ve Protected My Electrical Circuits, I’m Protected—Right?

 Not necessarily.
 Damaging surges can enter your home through phone and cable circuits just as easily as power lines.
 The same rule applies as before: protect your phone and cable cords within fifteen feet of your equipment.
 At locations that combine electric power with either cable television or telephone, make sure that the surge protector protects everything.

 Should I Be Concerned about the Quality of My Electrical Grounding?

 Yes.
 A surge protection device is only as effective as the electrical grounding circuit that is made available to it.
 Surge protection devices divert surge current to grounding wires in your home and then ultimately to earth where they are safely diverted away from your equipment.

 Since My Grounding Is So Important, How Do I Know If It Is Adequate?

 A qualified electrician or your local utility can make that determination for you.
 Since most permanently wired surge protectors will require an electrician for installation, this may be a good time to have your grounding examined.
 Additionally, surge protection strips are only effective if used on three-prong (grounded) outlets.

 No. Like most products, surge protectors vary in quality.
 Careful attention must be paid to how a surge protector meets your requirements.
 Read the information on the box carefully and consult the checklist that follows.